Baby Carriers & Slings

 3.1 Consumers generally have a right of withdrawal.

-4) Prices and Payment Terms
+4) Prices and Payment Conditions

-4.5 If the "PayPal Credit" payment method (installment payment via PayPal) is selected, the Seller assigns its payment claim to PayPal.
-Before accepting the Seller’s declaration of assignment, PayPal will conduct a credit check using the Customer’s transmitted data.
-The Seller reserves the right to refuse the payment method "PayPal Credit" to the Customer in the event of a negative check result.
-If PayPal approves the "PayPal Credit" payment method, the Customer must pay the invoice amount to PayPal under the conditions defined by the Seller and communicated to the Customer in the Seller’s online shop.
-In this case, the Customer can only make payments to PayPal with debt-discharging effect.
-However, even in the event of assignment of the claim, the Seller remains responsible for general customer inquiries (e.g., about the goods, delivery time, dispatch, returns, complaints, declarations of withdrawal and returns, or credit notes).
+4.5 If the payment method "PayPal Credit" (installment payment via PayPal) is selected, the Seller assigns its payment claim to PayPal.
+Before accepting the Seller’s declaration of assignment, PayPal will carry out a credit check using the transmitted customer data.
+The Seller reserves the right to refuse the "PayPal Credit" payment method in the event of a negative result of the credit check.
+If "PayPal Credit" is approved by PayPal, the Customer must pay the invoice amount to PayPal under the conditions specified by the Seller, which are communicated to the Customer in the Seller’s online shop.
+In this case, payment can only be made to PayPal with debt-discharging effect.
+However, the Seller remains responsible for general customer inquiries, e.g., regarding the goods, delivery time, shipping, returns, complaints, declarations, and submissions of withdrawal or credit notes, even in the case of assignment.

-4.6 If the SEPA direct debit payment method is selected, the invoice amount is due after a SEPA direct debit mandate has been issued, but not before the deadline for advance notice of the payment has expired.
-The direct debit is collected when the ordered goods leave the Seller’s warehouse, but not before the deadline for advance notice has expired.
-Advance notice ("Pre-Notification") is any notification (e.g., invoice, policy, contract) by the Seller to the Customer that announces a charge via SEPA direct debit.
-If the direct debit is not honored due to insufficient funds in the account or due to the provision of incorrect bank details, or if the Customer objects to the debit although they are not entitled to do so, the Customer must bear the fees incurred by the respective bank due to the chargeback, if they are responsible for it.
+4.6 If the SEPA direct debit payment method is selected, the invoice amount is due after a SEPA direct debit mandate has been issued, but not before the deadline for the advance notice of payment has expired.
+The direct debit will be collected once the ordered goods leave the Seller’s warehouse, but not before the advance notice deadline expires.
+Advance notice ("Pre-Notification") is any communication (e.g., invoice, policy, contract) from the Seller to the Customer announcing a debit via SEPA direct debit.
+If the direct debit is not honored due to insufficient account funds or incorrect bank details, or if the Customer objects to the debit without being entitled to do so, the Customer must bear any fees incurred by the respective bank as a result of the chargeback if they are responsible for this.

-4.7 If the "PayPal Direct Debit" payment method is selected, PayPal will collect the invoice amount on behalf of the Seller from the Customer's bank account after a SEPA direct debit mandate has been issued, but not before the deadline for advance notice has expired.
-Advance notice ("Pre-Notification") is any notification (e.g., invoice, policy, contract) to the Customer that announces a charge via SEPA direct debit.
-If the direct debit is not honored due to insufficient funds or incorrect bank details, or if the Customer objects to the debit without justification, the Customer must bear the fees incurred by the respective credit institution as a result of the chargeback, if they are responsible for it.
+4.7 If the "PayPal Direct Debit" payment method is selected, PayPal collects the invoice amount from the Customer’s bank account after a SEPA direct debit mandate has been issued, but not before the deadline for the advance notice of payment has expired, on behalf of the Seller.
+Advance notice ("Pre-Notification") is any communication (e.g., invoice, policy, contract) to the Customer announcing a debit via SEPA direct debit.
+If the direct debit is not honored due to insufficient account funds or incorrect bank details, or if the Customer objects to the debit without being entitled to do so, the Customer must bear any fees incurred by the respective bank as a result of the chargeback if they are responsible for this.

 5) Delivery and Shipping Conditions